Enlightenment Foundation Libraries: Embryo

 Embryo implements a scripting language used by other parts of the EFL, such as Edje.
 The language has a C-like syntax, and was based on the C-like, scriptable language Pawn - built on the old Small-C compiler.

 EET

 EET is a library that is designed to store and load all types of data, locally or through a network stream.
 It is designed to be light-weight, efficient and quick.
 EET forms the basis of theme files in the EFL, i.e. if you want to install a theme for Enlightenment or another themable EFL app, you would be installing an EET-format file, which contains all of the theme graphics and configuration and it does not need to be extracted onto the filesystem in order to be used.

 It is also the basis for all IPC communication and all configuration.
-Even if it's a binary file format, it is possible to dump/undump it on the fly to see what's going from a human point of view.
+Even if it's a binary file format, it is possible to dump or undump it on the fly to see what's going from a human point of view.